ggatward/soe-ci-pipeline/README.md

 * Configure a Compute Resource on the satellite (libvirt, VMWare or RHEV).
 This will be used to deploy test machines.

 * Create a Lifecycle path for the SOE (Library -> SOE Test -> SOE Production)
-* Create a Content View called `Server SOE` that contains all required reqpositories for both RHEL 6 and RHEL 7, and publish this to the Library and the SOE Test environment.
+* Create a Content View called `Server SOE` that contains all required repositories for both RHEL 6 and RHEL 7, and publish this to the Library and the SOE Test environment.
 Be sure to include any custom repositories.
 * Create an Activation Key for both RHEL 6 and RHEL 7, using the Content View from `SOE Test`
 * Create a hostgroup (I called mine 'Jenkins Test Servers') that deploys machines on to the Compute Resource that you configured earlier, and uses the activation key that you created.
 Create a default root password and make a note of it.
 * Create a couple of initial test servers on your defined Compute Resource and deploy them.

 These CII scripts use r10k to deploy puppet environments to the Satellite server.
 Further information on the configuration of r10k and Satellite 6 can be found at https://access.redhat.com/blogs/1169563/posts/2216351